marcwalkr/todo-list/README.md

-A Todo List web app built as an assignment for The Odin Project JavaScript course.
+A Todo List web app.
+Create todo list items with a title, description, due date, priority, notes, and an optional sub-task checklist.
+Organize todos inside of projects.
+Part of The Odin Project JavaScript course.